Sugar refinery

-A sugar refinery is a refinery which processes raw sugar from cane or beets into white refined sugar.
+A sugar refinery is a refinery which processes raw sugar from cane or sugar extracted from beets into white refined sugar.

-Many cane sugar mills produce raw sugar, which is sugar that still contains molasses, giving it more colour (and impurities) than the white sugar which is normally consumed in households and used as an ingredient in soft drinks and foods.
-While cane sugar does not need refining to be palatable, sugar from sugar beet is almost always refined to remove the strong, usually unwanted, taste of beets from it.
-The refined sugar produced is more than 99 percent pure sucrose.
+Cane sugar mills traditionally produce raw sugar, which is sugar that still contains molasses, giving it more coloration (and impurities) than the white sugar which is normally consumed in households and used as an ingredient in soft drinks and foods.
+Raw cane sugar does not need refining to be palatable.
+It is refined for reasons such as health, color, and the requirement for a pure sugar taste.
+Raw sugar is stable for transport and can be taken from mills to locations for processing into white sugar.
+Cane sugar mills / factories often produce a partially refined product called Plantation (or Mill) White for their local market, but this is inferior to white sugar made by refineries.